cybercussion/SCOBot/README.md

 This is a LMS mimic as boiled down, and will slowly be strengthened with-in reason.
 Its not the most strict so don't expect it to throw every single error right now.
 It keeps the entire CMI object and console logs the JSON object so you can view whats changed during local testing.
 If it doesn't cost (lines of code and or file size) a huge amount to strengthen it up I'll slowly be rolling in those error handlers and validators.
 SCORM is a rather large spec to enforce however, and my only concern is this might cost more than its worth.
 I had considered adding local storage here however in the case of a offline SCO since it could connect to this when its ran offline.
 But, this will also add more code and I'd rather that be an option later when and if it arises.

 * Also have now added a minified, or packed version of all 3 of these files in a 29KB easy to use single file for those not doing there own builds.
 See the **scorm.bot.pack.js** which is only the 3 above files merged, minified and packed.

-## So what are you looking at?
-I re-bundled this project with all the files you would need to construct a Content Aggregation Model (Package you import into a LMS that supports SCORM 2004).
-I hope this helps some people with that process that are manually creating content.
-The imsmanifest.xml files within have some example structures and parameters that will hopefully aid you in defining your course, lesson or topics.

-## Flavors/Approaches:
-You could just use the SCORM_API.js and get down the road.
-But, what I've found is you commonly do things that will have to re-entering several bits of this code anyway.
-I'm leaving the SCOBot open to additions and something that can be customizable.
-If anything maybe just something to springboard off of.
-The Local_API_1484_11 offers the support of a LMS in standalone mode.
-It will not store your data after you exit the browser.
-But, it will allow your content to run locally.

-This requires you to have a base understanding of SCORM or be open to trying to learn it.
-There are several online resources from ADL on this subject which cover the specification in detail.
-I'm not even going to make a feeble attempt as it took them over 200 pages to describe the standard.
-I couldn't even begin to do it justice in this little README.

 ## QUnit Launchables:
 If your testing a LMS, feel free to edit the imsmanifest.xml to fit your needs.
 Change the tests to match your launch parameters or launch data.
 These tests are not meant to remain static.
 Make it fit your needs.